pkosiec/botkube-docs/docs/plugins/argocd.md

 ![ArgoCD RBAC](assets/argocd-rbac.png)

-## Enabling plugin
+### 2. Enable the plugin

 :::note
 In order to enable the plugin, ArgoCD has to be already installed on the cluster and all watched Applications need to be created.

 Also, remember to create RBAC resources for the plugin.
-See the [Elevated RBAC permissions required](#elevated-rbac-permissions-required)) section.
+See the [Prepare elevated RBAC permissions](#1-prepare-elevated-rbac-permissions) section.
 :::

 You can enable the plugin as a part of Botkube instance configuration.